About Holistic Health

 Breathing for Relaxation

 To activate the natural relaxation response, in order to effectively combating stress or reducing the harmful effects of stress, we need to engage in focused, abdominal breathing.
 It increases the supply of oxygen to your brain and stimulates the nervous system, causing a state of calmness.
 Practicing focused breathing 20 to 30 minutes each day can work wonders in reducing stress and anxiety.
 And we’re not talking about taking a 30-minute nap.
 The point of focused breathing is to feel connected to your body, and be present and aware of the feeling of your worries drifting farther and farther away.
-There is a quick, six-second exercise that utilizes visualization and deep breathing to stop stress in its tracks,, here’s how to do it:
+There is a quick, six-second exercise that utilizes visualisation and deep breathing to stop stress in its tracks,, here’s how to do it:

 Smile inwardly with your eyes and mouth and release the tension in your shoulders.
 This is a powerful muscle release in the places where most people hold their muscles tense.